code-with-amitk/Code-examples/cpu_memory_thread_process/IPC/synchronization/TSL_Instruction/README.md

 ## TSL Instruction (Test and Set Lock)
 > TSL Register, Shared_Lock_Variable

-- **What?** Similar to other Synchronization methods, But here shared_lock_variable is read into register(TSL) which is gurantted atomic.
+- **What?** Similar to other Synchronization methods, But here shared_lock_variable is read into register using TSL instruction which is guranteed atomic.
   - if (Shared_Lock_Variable == 0)      //no one in critical section. set lock to 1 and enter CS
   - else if (Shared_Lock_Variable != 0) //Lock already acquired, loop until lock==0
 - **Example**